KrystianKrasowski/dotfiles/README.md

 In Void linux one can run a local user's service by `runsvdir` utility.
 Remember to run it with sway startup, for example `exec sh -c "runsvdir ~/service"`.

-Example service coul be something like that:
+Example service could be something like that:

 ```
 #!/bin/env bash